ruby/www.ruby-lang.org/README.md

 heroku open
 ```

-## Check
+## Testing

+Besides generating and previewing the site
-You can check 404 and markup with this tasks:
+you can perform additional tests with these tasks:

 ```
-bundle exec rake check:links # check 404
-bundle exec rake check:markup # check markup for all generated pages
+bundle exec rake check         # perform various tests on the source files bundle exec rake check:markup  # check markup for all generated pages bundle exec rake check:links   # check for 404's (needs a running local server)
 ```

 ## More Information